 Here is a map to help you find trails and major sights.
 Use “+” and “-” buttons on the bottom left of the map (or the wheel on your mouse), to zoom in for a closer look, or zoom out.
 To move around, click and drag the map with your mouse.

-Where to stay (book early in Skaftafell, it’s a very popular spot):
+(book early in Skaftafell, it’s a very popular spot)

-- When I traveled in Iceland, I stayed at Bölti Guesthouse, but it seems closed now.
+- When I traveled in Iceland, I stayed at Bölti Guesthouse, but it seems to be closed now.